vovo/uva-node/README.md

 {fileName} is relative to the current directory, which is where you ran the `node ...` command to start uva-node

-The program will auto-detect the language using the file name extension:
+The program will auto-detect the language using the file name extension.
-- .java  : Java
-- .cpp   : C++
-- .c     : C
-- .pascal / .pas / .p : Pascal

 status / stat
 -------------